fybrik/fybrik/docs/BackwardCompatibility.md

 The structural JSON schemas are autogenerated files in the [taxonomy](https://github.com/fybrik/fybrik/tree/master/charts/fybrik/files/taxonomy) direction.
-- The `fybrik_application.json` and `fybrik_module.json` files are generated from corresponded CRDs, so their compatability is covered by the CRDs compatibility.
+- The `fybrik_application.json` and `fybrik_module.json` files are generated from corresponded CRDs, so their compatibility is covered by the CRDs compatibility.
 - The `datacatalog.json`, `infraatributes.json` and `policymanager.json` files are generated form files in the
 [pkg/model](https://github.com/fybrik/fybrik/tree/master/pkg/model), therefore any changes in the directory should be
 validated for backward compatibility.
 - The basic [taxonomy file](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/files/taxonomy/taxonomy.json), is
 autogenerated from the both above sources.
-However, users are able to overwrite it, as describe by [Using a Custom Taxonomy for Resource Validation](https://fybrik.io/v1.1/tasks/custom-taxonomy/).
+However, users are able to overwrite it, as describe in [Using a Custom Taxonomy for Resource Validation](https://fybrik.io/v1.1/tasks/custom-taxonomy/).

-Unfortunately all these files do not have version definition, and it can be complicated to separate files from different releases.
+Unfortunately, all these files do not have version definition, and it can be complicated to separate files from different releases.
 In order to be able to compare the files, I suggest to add an entry `version` and modify the [json-schema-generator](https://github.com/fybrik/json-schema-generator) project to generate the entry.
 It's an optional entry, so we don't have to change the go structures, but will be able to validate the content of the